-- 14.8 Any decision on any such Motion on Notice which stands referred to Cabinet, will be reported back to Full Council following a decision being made by Cabinet on that motion. - 14.914.6 Motions on Notice must not propose the taking of an "Executive Decision" (as defined in the Council's Constitution) unless that decision is outside the existing budget or policy framework. - 14.1014.7 Any Motion on Notice to rescind a resolution passed by the Council within the preceding six months must be signed by one third of the total number of Council members.
-When the Council has voted on any such Motion on Notice, no Councillor shall propose a Motion on Notice of similar intent within a further period of six months. - 14.11 14.8 Where the Council has decided a Motion on Notice twice in the same way within the preceding twelve months, no Councillor shall propose a similar Motion on Notice until after the next Annual Council Meeting.
-The effect of this Rule shall not be evaded by proposing a Motion on Notice that is differently worded but which is in principle the same. - 14.1214.9 The Mayor's decision on the validity of Motions on Notice will be taken in consultation with the Proper Officer and shall be final.
+- 14.5 All Motions on Notice must be relevant to matters for which the Council has responsibility or which significantly affects Citizens within the Borough of East Staffordshire. - 14.6 Motions on Notice must not propose the taking of an "Executive Decision" (as defined in the Council's Constitution) unless that decision is outside the existing budget or policy framework. - 14.7 Any Motion on Notice to rescind a resolution passed by the Council within the preceding six months must be signed by one third of the total number of Council members.
+When the Council has voted on any such Motion on Notice, no Councillor shall propose a Motion on Notice of similar intent within a further period of six months.

+- 14.8 Where the Council has decided a Motion on Notice twice in the same way within the preceding twelve months, no Councillor shall propose a similar Motion on Notice until after the next Annual Council Meeting.
+The effect of this Rule shall not be evaded by proposing a Motion on Notice that is differently worded but which is in principle the same. - 14.9 The Mayor's decision on the validity of Motions on Notice will be taken in consultation with the Proper Officer and shall be final.